How to MIG Weld Stainless to Mild Steel: Step by Step

 - When dealing with stainless, pushing the torch is better.
 It offers improved gas coverage, lower penetration, and better visibility.

 - You should avoid starting the arc on the metals, but in the joint or on the previous beads.
 You don’t want arc strikes on the stainless part.
-They will damage the corrosion resistance and makes it look bad.
+They will leave scars and damage the corrosion resistance.

-- Prefer straight beads (or stringers) without weaving the torch for faster speed and lower heat input.
+- Prefer straight beads (stringers) without weaving the torch for faster speed thus lower heat input.
 If weaving is necessary, try to keep it as narrow as possible.

 - Always fill the ending crater.
 If there is a gap, the shrinkage forces can crack the bead.

 - If you are having trouble with distortion, peening the bead can help.
-Peening is when you heat the bead with a rounded hammer when it’s red-hot.
+Peening is when you hit the bead with a rounded hammer when it’s red-hot.
 It helps to counter excessive shrinkage.

-It’s best to avoid multipass welds with the correct joint preparation and tight fitup.
+It’s best to avoid multipass welds by using correct joint preparation and a tight fitup.
 If multipass welds are necessary, wait until the previous bead cools down.

-If you have a large joint, multiple overlapping beads with an ER309 wire might lead to cracking caused by excessive nickel.
+If you have a large joint, multiple overlapping beads with an ER309 wire can lead to cracking caused by excessive nickel.
 But only if the weld serves under harsh conditions, especially high heat.

 To avoid this, you weld the surface of the mild-steel component with an ER309 wire.
 This is called the buttering technique.

-After that, to fill the joint, you use a matching stainless wire.
+After that, you use a matching stainless wire to fill the joint.
 For example, the ER308L for the 304L steel or the ER316 for the 316 steel.

 13. Clean the stainless part and bead after welding